SourenaMOOSAVI/CppMasteryQuest/README.md

-# CppMasteryQuest 🚀

-Welcome to **CppMasteryQuest**, a comprehensive roadmap and resource hub for mastering modern C++!
-Whether you're an intermediate programmer looking to level up or an enthusiast eager to dive into advanced C++ features, this repository is designed to guide you through a structured learning journey.

-From fundamentals to cutting-edge C++20 features, this project provides code examples, challenges, and projects to help you gain a deep understanding of C++ and its real-world applications.
-Let’s embark on this journey together and unlock the full potential of C++! 💻✨
+# Your Roadmap to Mastering Modern C++

+This is not a beginner's tutorial.
+This is a curated journey for the intermediate C++ developer ready to transcend mere syntax and truly master the language.

+If you already understand the basics of classes, templates, and the STL but feel daunted by modern features, advanced patterns, and high-performance concepts, this repository is your blueprint.
+CppMasteryQuest is the structured path I would take today to transform from an intermediate coder into a confident C++ architect.

+Here, we move beyond the fundamentals to tackle the features that define modern, robust, and efficient C++.
+Through meticulously designed code examples, real-world challenges, and deep dives into the standard library, this project will equip you with the profound understanding needed to not only ace technical interviews but also to design and build exceptional software.

 ---

-## 📌 **Roadmap Overview**
+## **Roadmap Overview**

 The **C++ Mastery Roadmap** is divided into six months, each focusing on specific topics and challenges.
 Below is the structure of the roadmap, along with the resources available:

-### **Month 1: Mastering Fundamentals** ✅
+### **Month 1: Mastering Fundamentals**

 **Objective:** Strengthen your grasp on intermediate concepts and fill foundational gaps.

-#### Weekly Themes:
+#### Weekly Themes

-- **Week 1: Core Syntax and Language Features**
+- **Week 1: Core Language & Mechanics**
-  - Learn templates, `const` correctness, and smart pointers.
+  - Templates, const correctness, smart pointers, Rule of Five/Zero, move semantics.
-  - Challenges: Implement generic data structures (e.g., stack, queue).
+  - Challenges: Challenge: Build template-based stack/queue with proper const-correctness + RAII.

-- **Week 2: Standard Library (STL)**
+- **Week 2: STL in Depth**
-  - Dive into STL containers, algorithms, and iterators.
-  - Challenges: Solve problems using STL (e.g., sorting, searching, custom comparators).
+  - Containers, iterators, algorithms, lambdas, complexity analysis, ranges (C++20).
+  - Challenges: Implement your own `shared_ptr` → then a simple custom allocator → then expand to a memory pool.

-- **Week 3: Memory Management**
+- **Week 3: Memory Mastery**
-  - Understand dynamic allocation, RAII, and manual memory management.
+  - RAII, dynamic allocation, alignment, cache, allocators, smart pointer internals.
   - Challenges: Implement a custom `shared_ptr` and memory pool.

 - **Week 4: Object-Oriented Programming (OOP)**
-  - Explore inheritance, polymorphism, and design patterns (e.g., Singleton, Factory).
+  - Inheritance, polymorphism, SOLID principles, design patterns (Factory, Strategy, Observer).
-  - Challenges: Create a zoo management system using OOP principles.
+  - Challenges: Build a “Plugin System” where new modules can be dynamically added and managed using OOP principles.

 ---